NaiboWang/CommandlineConfig/Readme.md

 #### Store configuration parameters to local file or database

-The entire parameter configuration can be stored to a local file or uploaded to a remote server such as mongodb, simply by `config.save()` storing the configuration as a `config name (or config if there is no name).json` file in the same directory, or you can specify the file name and path as follows:
+The entire parameter configuration can be stored to a local file or uploaded to a remote server such as mongodb, simply by `config.save()` storing the configuration as a `config name (or config if there is no name).json` file in the directory, or you can specify the file name and path as follows:

 ```python
 config.save("config/test_config.json")